 That said, Uber’s insurance obligations under California Public Utilities Code § 5433 still apply regardless of driver classification.
 If the driver was in Period 2 or Period 3, the $1 million TNC policy may cover your injuries through the applicable insurer.

 App status, trip records, driver conduct, and insurance coverage must all be reviewed before determining whether your claim is against the driver, the insurer, Uber, another party, or a combination.
-A
+ABeverly Hills car accident lawyer experienced in rideshare claims can help you work through this analysis.

 If you need help determining who is liable for your Uber crash, call (310) 220-0066 for a free case review.